 The City of Palo Alto’s Historic Preservation Program began in 1979 and currently boasts four National Register Districts and hundreds of individually significant resources.
-The City of Palo Alto Planning & Community Environment Department and Historic Resources Board (HRB) are the groups within local government responsible for designating, reviewing and promoting historic resources.
-This website provides information about historic preservation and the historic resources located in the City of Palo Alto.
-We’re here to help with the following tools and programs:
+The City of Palo Alto Planning & Community Environment Department and Historic Resources Board (HRB) designate, review and promote historic resources.

 There are many ways to protect, preserve, interpret and celebrate our shared historic resources.
 In Palo Alto, design guidelines, the Secretary of the Interior's Standards, historic walking tours and community outreach events are just some of the ways we accomplish this goal.
 The facts surrounding the ownership of a historic property can sometimes be misrepresented and we are here to straighten out any misconception.